Books of Blood (film): Jenna

 alive but sedated in the walls and hidden compartments of her home, in a warped belief that her actions are providing Ellie and Sam's victims with a better life.

 Jenna is saved by her stalker, revealed to be the father of Jenna's former boyfriend who died by suicide.
 He is murdered by Ellie and Sam.
-His body is put in his car which is driven away by Sam.
+His body is put in his car, which is driven away by Sam.
 Jenna manages to get into the backseat of the car and subsequently ends up trapped in the car as it goes over a cliff in a fake suicide set up by Ellie and Sam to dispose of the body of Jenna's former boyfriend's father.

 Miles

 Mary Floresky is approached by a psychic named Simon McNeal, who claims that he is communicating with her dead son Miles.
 While she is skeptical, Mary truly wishes to speak to her son and decides that this could be a beneficial experiment for her work.
 The experiment is seemingly successful and the two end up becoming a couple, also launching a foundation together.
 This happiness does not last, as Mary eventually discovers that not only is Simon unfaithful but he also faked the entire experiment.
 Later a devastated Mary sees her son's ghost and watches as a message entreats her to repeat the experiment with Simon.

-Simon is initially unwilling to participate but does so when she mentions that it is necessary to raise funding for work.
-She then watches as multiple ghosts appear and carve their stories into his flesh.
+Simon is initially unwilling to participate but does so when she mentions that it is necessary to raise funding for her work.
+Later Simon is in the room as multiple ghosts appear and carve their stories into his flesh.